timthepost/runa/README.md

 - Learns over time then adapts based on changes.
 - Designing toward better safety for neurodivergent users.
 - Currently in design / research ([design doc][6]).

-#### `splinfer`

-- Runtime based on `llama.cpp` shared libraries (uses the same functions as llama-cli and llama-server)
-- Uses splinter for short-term working memory as well as communication with other components over splinter (hence the name)
-- Uses the same parameter syntax as llama.cpp, for ease of reference
-- Runs in foreground or daemon
-- Only talks to the bus (no console I/O), but otherwise carries on simultaneous turn-based conversations using different persona settings.
-- Is an enormous but amazingly fun undertaking!
-- Current project development focus (what Tim is working on, mostly, right now).
-- [Code now lives here][10] (unstable)

 #### `alethia`